scalar/scalar/packages/proxy-server/README.md

 export default app
 ```

-## Nextjs
+## NextJS

-For Next.js just create this handly handler and export it for every method you need.
+For Next.js just create this handy handler and export it for every method you need.
 Once again
 removing the encoding header is optional.

 ```ts